aydini/fall22csc211mw1215pm/README.md

-Sample code from lectures is svaed here to share with the students.
+Sample code from lectures is saved here to share with the students.